signet4grn/SIGNET/README.md

 signet -a --c ./data/clinical.tsv
 ```

 ### cis-eqtl

 `cis-eqtl` command provide the basic tool for cis-eQTL analysis.  `cis-eqtl` command receive the input file from the previous preprocess step.

-We will automatically use the result from the previous steps:
+- `gexp ` :  includes preprocessed gene expression infoamtion after matching with genotype data.
+It's a matrix where each row encodes information for a sample, and columns encodes information for a gene.
+- `gexp.withpc` :  includes preprocessed gene expression infoamtion after matching with genotype data, without adjusting for PC as covariate.
+It's a matrix where each row encodes information for a sample, and columns encodes information for a gene.
-- `snps.map` : snp map data
+- `snps.map` : includes snp position.
+It's a matrix in .map file format.
-- `snps.maf` : snp maf data from previous step
+- `snps.maf` : includes snp minor allele frequency data from previous step.
+It's a $q\times1$ matrix where $q$ is the number of snps after preprocessing.
-- `gexp.file` : gene expression file
-- `matched.geno` : matched genotype file from previous step
-- `gene.pos` : gene position file
+- `matched.geno` :  includes snp minor allele count data from previous step.
+It's a matrix of values 0, 1, 2, with  each row encodes information for a sample, and columns encodes information for a SNP.
+- `gene.pos` : includes gene position information.
+Where the first column is the gene name, second column is the chromosome index, e.g. "chr1", the third and fourth columns are for the start and the end positions, respectively.
+Please note that they are ranged in the order of the genes in the gexp and gexp.withpc file.
+- `alpha.cis` : significance level for selecting cis-eQTLs.
+Should be a value in (0, 1).
+- `nperms`: number of permutations.
+- `upstream`: upstream region to flank the genetic region
+- `downstream`: downstream region to flank the genetic region

 The results of `cis-eqtl` are output in to the following files, and they are all saved under  `res/resc/cis-eQTL`: